-The ability to think logically, critically and creatively: to generate ideas, to interrogate, to analyze, to evaluate ideas, to employ quantitative reasoning, and to identify problems, propose solutions, and to assess the effectiveness of solutions.
+The ability to think logically, critically and creatively: to generate ideas, to interrogate, to analyze, to evaluate ideas, to employ scientific and quantitative reasoning, and to identify problems, propose solutions, and to assess the effectiveness of solutions.
+The ability to evaluate beauty in nature and in human culture, particularly in the arts.
+The ability to analyze and assess information sources.